Manager, Pharmacovigilance (PV) Risk Management

-Drive prompt management of significant PV quality events in collaboration with relevant BRQC and PV leadership and business partners including but not limited to formal escalation, support of CAPA development and/or overseeing execution of risk management activities
+Drive prompt of significant PV quality events in collaboration with relevant BRQC and PV leadership and business partners including but not limited to formal escalation, support of CAPA development and/or overseeing execution of risk activities

-The Manager PV Risk Management will execute their duties in such as way as to ensure that across Janssen and Consumer Local Safety Units, all applicable international and associated global standards are implemented to a consistent standard and maintained as such.
+The Manager PV Risk will execute their duties in such as way as to ensure that across Janssen and Consumer Local Safety Units, all applicable international and associated global standards are implemented to a consistent standard and maintained as such.
 This role will also ensure that standards for inspection readiness are translated to business partners responsible for processes across the PV system and to support both high standards of compliance and standardised execution.

 Additional responsibilities include:

 Participates in CSA, cross-BRQC Janssen, cross-functional, or cross-sector working groups to develop or refine processes, tools, and systems that support key activities.

 Trains or mentors peers and new employees, as needed.